mysicol/moonguy_game/README.md

 Run `python game.py`

-also you can run now
+also you can run now (press shift)